<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Source: Impact Plus

-SEO stands for Search Engine Optimisation and exists in the background of any content marketing strategy.
-It is the process of using the right keywords on your website and within your content to ensure that it ranks highly in search engines.
-If carried out correctly, SEO will improve the quality and quantity of traffic to your website.
+SEO stands for search engine optimisation and exists in the background of any content marketing strategy.
+It’s the process of identifying the right keywords for your website and content so that it ranks highly on search engines.
+If done correctly, SEO will improve the quality and quantity of traffic to your website.

-Search engines, such as Google and Bing, have a technology known as crawlers.
-The crawlers scour the internet for websites and index data about them to serve lists of search results for any given keyword or phrase.
-Ultimately, crawlers award high rankings to content that is the most relevant, trustworthy and provides the best user experience
+Search engines, such as Google and Bing, use crawlers that scour the internet for websites and index data about them to serve lists of search results for any given keyword or phrase.
+Ultimately, crawlers award high rankings to content that is the most relevant, trustworthy, and provides the best user experience.
+A large part of this is choosing the right keywords, as we described above, but there is more to SEO than keyword research,

 1. On-page factors: